Haskell features: Arrows

 As Haskell is a pure functional language, functions cannot have side effects.
 Being non-strict, it also does not have a well-defined evaluation order.
 This is a challenge for real programs, which among other things need to interact with an environment.
 Haskell solves this with monadic types that leverage the type system to ensure the proper sequencing of imperative constructs.
-The typical example is I/O, but monads are useful for many other purposes, including mutable state, concurrency and transactional memory, exception handling, and error propagation.
+The typical example is input/output (I/O), but monads are useful for many other purposes, including mutable state, concurrency and transactional memory, exception handling, and error propagation.

 Haskell provides a special syntax for monadic expressions, so that side-effecting programs can be written in a style similar to current imperative programming languages; no knowledge of the mathematics behind monadic I/O is required for this.
 The following program reads a name from the command line and outputs a greeting message:

 main = do putStrLn "What's your name?"